Alpine skiing at the 1956 Winter Olympics – Men's downhill

 The men's alpine skiing downhill event of the 1956 Winter Olympics at Cortina d'Ampezzo, Italy, was held on Friday, 3 February, at 11:00 a.m.
 The starting elevation on the Olimpia - Tofana run was 2282 m above sea level and the course length was 3.461 km, with a vertical drop of 902 m and just fifteen control gates.

+Defending Olympic champion Zeno Colò of Italy had retired two years earlier and defending world champion Christian Pravda of Austria did not participate.

 It was the final alpine event of the games and the third straight victory for Toni Sailer of Austria.
 His average speed was 72.355 km/h, with an average vertical descent rate of 5.238 m/s.

 It was the third appearance of the downhill event at the Winter Games, which debuted in 1948.
 Seventy-five alpine skiers from 27 nations competed.